OC Troy Walters, Huskers parting ways in 'mutual' separation

 Walters and Frost had worked together for four years dating to late 2015 when Frost first was hired as the head coach at Central Florida.

-The pair oversaw a prolific offense in Orlando, though the Huskers’ offense has been through fits and spurts for two years so far in Lincoln.
+The pair oversaw a prolific offense in Orlando, though the Huskers’ offense has been through fits and starts for two years so far in Lincoln.

 He is a well-respected coach, though, and was a finalist for the Broyles Award, given annually to the nation's top assistant, after UCF's 13-0 2017 campaign.

-Walters, of course, also coached wide receivers at Nebraska, so NU will be looking for either a receivers coach to be the coordinator or perhaps could shuffle other duties.
+Walters also coached wide receivers at Nebraska, so NU will be looking for either a receivers coach to be the coordinator or perhaps someone who could shuffle other duties.

 The separation has been in the works for at least a day, a source said.